About arc42

 The architectural decisions documented in this section complement the solution strategy described in Section 4.
 While the solution strategy outlines the main technologies and constraints inherited from the project skeleton, this section focuses on the reasoning behind the most relevant structural and organizational choices made during the early stages of the project.

-Since the system is still in an initial development phase, the decisions captured here may evolve as the project grows.
+Since the system is still in an early development phase, the decisions captured here may evolve as the project grows.
 Their purpose is to provide clarity, traceability, and a shared understanding of the architectural direction.

 9.1.
 Use of technologies provided with the project skeleton